Skip to Content

 Sharing is caring!

-Have you ever wondered exactly how to eat rambutan?
-It's a juicy, exotic fruit that is fun to eat - it looks a bit alien-like or similar to a sea urchin.
+Rambutan is a juicy, exotic fruit with bright red hairy skin and a white fruit interior that's fun to eat - it looks a bit alien-like or similar to a sea urchin.

-It may look a little confusing to eat because of this hairy shell exterior.
-The spine-like protrusions, called spinterns, may look sharp but they are soft and pliable (and won't poke you)!
-Inside the fruit there's a tasty piece of fruit with translucent white flesh and a large seed.
+Because of its hairy shell exterior, it may look a little confusing to eat.
+The spine-like protrusions, called spinterns, look sharp, but they are soft and pliable (and won't poke you).
+Inside, there's a tasty piece of fruit with translucent white flesh, a large seed, and a sweet flavor.

-Rambutan is similar to lychee and longan fruits, they all have tough outer peels with translucent flesh interiors.
+Rambutan is similar to lychee and longan fruits, with its tough outer peel and translucent flesh interiors.

 Five rambutans on a marble background.

-How to tell when a rambutan is ripe?
+How do you tell when a rambutan is ripe?

 Ripe rambutan has bright red skin.
-Green skin indicates an unripe rambutan - they go from green to yellow to orange to red.
+Unripe rambutans will have green skin - they go from green to yellow to orange to red.
 Rambutans with a little yellow or orange can still be ripe.

-The 'hairy' parts of the rambutan should be yellow or green.
+You should see yellow or green "hairs" on the skin.
 If they (or the rambutan peel) have gone black or the skin is black, they are overripe.

 The rambutans in the photo below are verging on a little too ripe, but they still taste quite nice!